ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 ConceptVisual acuity test

-MisuseNot to be used to document multiple visual acuity tests within one event.
-The "Result" cluster is not to be used to document the same visual acuity test in multiple units - only the original result is to be documented there.
+MisuseNot to be used to record multiple visual acuity tests in one event.
+The "Result" cluster is not to be used to record the same visual acuity test in multiple converted units - only the primary notation is to be documented there.
 If the same test result is to be converted to other units, use the "derived result" cluster for all conversion results.
-Not to be used for assessments of fixation behaviour (No appropriate archetype available at the time of writing) Not to be used for assessing the light projection, use 'light_projection_test' instead Not to be used for tests of involuntary physiological responses that corellate with visual acuity, such as optokinetic nystagmus or visual evoked potential.
-(No appropriate archetype available at the time of writing) Not to be used for tests of potential visual acuity such as potential acuity meter or laser interferometry.
-Use "potential_visual_acuity_test" instead.
-Not to be used for measures of spatial vision, such as white field projection in the berkeley rudimentary vision test.
-(No appropriate archetype available at the time of writing)
+Not to be used for assessments of fixation behaviour (e.g. fixes and follows, central steady maintained fixation; no appropriate archetype available at the time of writing).
+Not to be used for assessing light projection, use 'light_projection_test' instead.

 IHE Eye Care Domain.
 General Eye Evaluation (GEE) [Internet].
 IHE; 2012.
 Available from: http://www.ihe.net/Technical_Framework/upload/IHE_EyeCare_Supp_GEE_Rev1-1_TI_2012-06-29.pdf